GaoShanPictures/GAOLIB/README.md

 Edit > Preferences > Add-ons > Install... > Select the zip file in your files > Install Add-on.

 Then enable the add-on.
-This add-on uses PySide2 or Pyside6 and imageio as external dependencies.
+This add-on uses Pyside6 and imageio as external dependencies.
 They can be installed directly from the add-on preferences by clicking on the 'Install dependencies' button.

 In case there is any problem with the installed dependencies, an 'Uninstall dependencies' button is also available.
 To complete the uninstallation, the user is asked for confirmation in the system console for each dependency used.
 REMEMBER TO OPEN THE CONSOLE BEFORE TRYING TO UNINSTALL THE DEPENDENCIES.